 A meditation chapel is located on the First Floor.
 It is open at all times for prayer, meditation and times of silence.
 Another spot for quiet reflection is the hospital's outdoor courtyard, which is located outside the hallway that leads to the Meditation Chapel.
-Learn more about the availability of chaplains and our meditation chapel.
+Contact spiritual care by calling 919-350-2536.
+Learn more about our systemwide Spiritual Care Services.

 Well-wishers can log onto WakeMed's website, www.wakemed.org, and send patients messages by filling out and submitting an electronic message form.
 The message is sent to WakeMed Cary Hospital Volunteer Services, where a staff member prints it on custom stationery and delivers the message to the patient.
 Email messages are delivered Monday through Friday during regular business hours, along with postal mail and flowers.

 Language interpreters are available 24 hours a day and can be accessed through the patient's nurse.